 - 2 cups heavy whipping cream

-Melt your butter in a 2-quart sauce pan over medium-high heat.
-Press your garlic and add it to the melted butter, stirring a bit.
+- Melt the butter in a 2-quart sauce pan over medium-high heat.
+Press the garlic and add it to the melted butter, stirring a bit.
 Let it cook for 30 seconds, being careful not to let the garlic burn.

-- Lower the heat to medium and stir the cream into your garlic mixture.
-Add your salt and pepper and stir to combine.
+- Lower the heat to medium and stir the cream into the garlic mixture.
+Add the salt and pepper and stir to combine.